-Papillion Creek Trail is a 17.2 mile moderately trafficked out and back trail located near Bellevue, NE that features a river and is good for all skill levels.
+Papillion Creek Trail is a 17.2 mile moderately trafficked out and back trail located near Bellevue, Nebraska that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash